Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

 ### Missing some events?

 - Please check if you have multiple versions of Amplitude browser SDK installed.
-If it's the cause, probabily there has some collision between different versions of SDKs.
-Please try to giving an different instance name for your GTM instance.
+There may be collision between different versions of SDKs.
+Please try giving a different instance name for your GTM instance.
 - Init web attribution event is missing.
-If you has installed cookies consent, please check if the value of `document.referrer` has been updated to your current domain.
+If you have installed cookies consent, please check if the value of `document.referrer` has been updated to your current domain.
 The campaign from the current domain won't be tracked.

 ### Overall user counts to increase?

-Ensure to verify whether cookies have been altered or removed inadvertently.
+Verify whether cookies have been altered or removed inadvertently.
 [Cookies](../../sdks/typescript-browser/#cookie-data) store critical user session data and marketing campaign information.
 If these cookies are deleted, it triggers a reset of user identifiers (such as user ID and device ID), invariably leading to a surge in the user count.
-Additionally, the erasure of last-viewed campaign parameters can result in an increase in organic/direct traffic, among other effects
+Additionally, the erasure of last-viewed campaign parameters can result in an increase in organic/direct traffic, among other effects.

 ### Cross Domain Tracking?